Get matched with vetted scholarships and enter our

 Is weighted or unweighted GPA better?

 Again, it depends!
 Weighted GPAs are most beneficial for students who have taken challenging courses as long as they did well in those classes.
-On the other hand, an unweighted GPA means every class is treated the same, regardless of its difficulty level.
-So, say you get an “A” in a regular class and an “A” in an Advanced Placement (AP) class, both would be valued the same.
+On the other hand, an unweighted GPA means every class is thought of as the same, regardless of its difficulty level.
+So, say you get an “A” in a regular class and an “A” in an Advanced Placement (AP) class, both have the same.